gheorghitamutu/QSS2023/Project/docs/User-Guide.md

 2. Click on "SUBMIT" button under the last bulk of fields.

 Once the user clicks the "SUBMIT" button, the backend validates the request, searches for the session based on the provided discipline name, and performs the necessary operations to delete the session from the database.
+### Timeslot Configuration

+The Timeslot Configuration section enables you to set up and configure timeslots for the timetable.
+You can define specific time intervals, assign days and durations, periodicity, room and sessions involved.
+This functionality ensures accurate scheduling of sessions and effective time management.
+#### Add Timeslot Operation:
+1. Fill in the required information: start/end date for a session, periodicity, duration of course, room.
+2. Click on "SUMMIT" button under the first bulk of fields.

+Upon submission, the backend of the application processes the data provided and performs validation checks.
+It creates a new timeslot with the specified parameters and associates it with the corresponding room and session.This functionality ensures that the timetable is accurately populated with defined time intervals, taking into account the session's duration, start and end dates, and periodicity and room availability.
+#### Delete Timeslot Operation:
+1. The user selects the corresponding timeslot for which wants to perform the deletion.
+2. Click on "SUBMIT" button under the second bulk of fields.

+Browse through the list of displayed timeslots and choose the one you want to delete.
+Each timeslot is represented by its date, duration, assigned room, and corresponding discipline.After clicking "SUBMIT," the application's backend processes your request.
+It identifies the selected timeslot based on the provided information and performs the necessary actions to remove it from the timetable.
+This involves updating the underlying database and making sure that the deleted timeslot no longer appears in the system.
+### Timetable HTML Generation
+TO DO

 ## Conclusion

 This user guide manual has provided an overview of the application, including student and teacher management, room availability, session details, timeslot configuration, and timetable generation.
 Use this manual as a reference to efficiently navigate and utilize the Timetable Generator to create well-organized and optimized timetables for your institution.

+#### Contributions:
+Nechita Roberta - Use Case Diagram and UseCase Documentation, FrontEnd part, Functional testing on frontend part (adding both pre- and post-conditions), Backend integration on frontend, Document the personal implementation with java doc comment in order to generate the tech report, User-Guide Manual.